TheMinefighter/PropertyOrFieldInfo/docs/Attribution.md

 SOFTWARE.

 ### dotnet/cli
-Parts of the cli library published by the  .NET Foundation and Contributors under the following License ([MIT License](https://github.com/dotnet/cli/blob/master/LICENSE)) were used in this project
+The cli library published by the  .NET Foundation and Contributors under the following License ([MIT License](https://github.com/dotnet/cli/blob/master/LICENSE)) were used in this project.
+License as below.

 The MIT License (MIT)

 Copyright (c) .NET Foundation and Contributors